akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 Those two new attributes can be easily filled by using the API and a simple regular expression on the code of the asset, as both information, the product reference and the locale are already in the code.
 :::

-In fine, the PIM is going to select the product which SKU is `XMLD500` and assign the asset to the `user_instructions` product attribute on the `fr_FR` locale.
+As a result, the PIM is going to select the product which SKU is `XMLD500` and assign the asset to the `user_instructions` product attribute on the `fr_FR` locale.
 Exactly what we wanted. 😉